 6.26.1 Applicability to language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.26 applies to Fortran.
 There is no requirement in the Fortran standard for processors to detect code that cannot be executed.
 It is entirely the task of the programmer to remove such code.

 The developer should justify each case of statements not being executed.